7 Basic Drawing Ideas For Kids To Try In 2025

 • Universe: Kids can draw a starry sky, planets, and earth without a lot of effort.
 A simple drawing kids usually end up with is the moon and stars.

-• Seasons: Rainy day, summer activities and games, my first snowfall, snowman, autumn leaves etc. Some drawings under this theme could be images they see from their window, clouds and thunder, snowflakes etc.
+• Seasons: Rainy day, summer activities and games, my first snowfall, snowman, autumn leaves, etc. Some drawings under this theme could be images they see from their window, clouds and thunder, snowflakes, etc.

 • Animals: Dog, cat, horse, cow, bird, and more.
-For example, a dog with a bone or a rat with cheese, an owl on a tree branch.
+For example, a dog with a bone, a rat with cheese, or an owl on a tree branch.

 • Buildings: Home, school, post office, or any other buildings that they see every day.
 These drawings could be simple blocks made from geometric shapes like a square, rectangle and a triangle.